- The importance of prompt quality

 The importance of prompt quality

-Throughout this book I show examples of written instructions so that LLMs undertake psychometric tasks.
+Throughout this book I show examples of written instructions in prompts that allow LLMs undertake psychometric tasks.
 The tasks range from generating items to checking item assignments to scales and scoring free text passages.
 See for example, the section on zero shot and few shot item generation prompts.

-In this section, I emphasize the need to experiment with and carefully document all instructions used in psychological assessment.
-In addition, I now give a brief overview of the practice of creating high quality instructions with references for further reading, or prompt engineering.
+In this section, I emphasize the need to think carefully about prompts and to experiment with and carefully document all instructions used in psychological assessment.
+In addition, I now give a brief overview of helpful practices of creating high quality instructions with references for further reading, or prompt engineering.

 What is prompt engineering?

 Prompt engineering in LLMs refers to ways to structure your instructions to the LLM in a way that’s likely to lead to useful and accurate task performance.
 The internet is crowded with prompt engineering guides.
-The best are available from the large model providers, including OpenAI and Anthropic.
+Some of the best are available from the large model providers, including OpenAI, Anthropic, and Google.

 While many of the recommendations resemble good writing (e.g., clarity, specificity), they can have LLM-specific mechanisms.
-For example, in earlier models, placing instructions at the ends of prompts helped leverage later representations in attention layers (although this is not so necessary with newer models, and system prompts and format (JSON, XML) tags can have bigger effects.
+For example, in earlier models, placing instructions at the ends of prompts helped leverage later representations in attention layers (although this is not so necessary with newer models, and system prompts and format prefixes (e.g., JSON, XML) tags can have bigger effects).

 Nonetheless, given that many of the tips frequently advocated reflect good writing principles, a case might be made that a prompt engineering overview is not required for this book.
-In practice, however, engineering high quality prompts is the primary way that psychologists are likely to interact with LLMs to improve their output on psychometric tasks.
-We are certainly more likely to carefully craft a prompt than we are to pre-train a model, or even to fine-tune one.
-With this point in mind, I have included a list of prompt engineering tips for psychometrics in this section.
+In practice, engineering high quality prompts is the primary way that psychologists are likely to interact with LLMs to improve their output on psychometric tasks.
+We are more likely to carefully craft a prompt than to pre-train a model, or even to fine-tune one.

 Criteria for inclusion on the list